Ruairiph7/MPIGPUVicsek/README.md

 )
 ```

-- If this does not return any error messages, then restart Julia to implement the changes and check that the correct MPI installation is being used:
+Once this command is working, then restart Julia to implement the changes and check that the correct MPI installation is being used:
 ```
 using Pkg
 Pkg.build("MPI")